netlify-templates/victor-hugo/site/content/_index.md

     Manchester.

     The charter was launched in May 2016.
-It united many people with personal experience of homelessness with organisations from different sectors, to co-produce solutions together.
+It unites many people with personal experience of homelessness with organisations from different sectors, to co-produce solutions together.
 Over 100 people with lived experience have been involved in the Partnership, many of whom co-wrote the charter.

-    Nearly all of our work is done voluntarily but in April 2018 we welcomed two full time roles to support the MHP and promote the values of the charter.
+    Nearly all of our work is done voluntarily but in April 2018 we welcomed two full time roles to support the Partnership and promote the values of the charter.
   heading: What is the Manchester Homelessness Partnership?
 whosInvolved:
   body: >-